The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Applying for an F/J visa?

-Be prepared to present all of the documents above to the U.S. consulate/embassy to which you are applying.
-Consult the consulate/ embassy website for any additional requirements regarding funding documentation.
+You must be able to verbally explain how you will be supported financially while you study in the U.S. Be prepared to present all of the same financial documents to the U.S. consulate/embassy to which you are applying.
+Consult your local consulate or embassy's website for any additional requirements regarding funding documentation they may have.

 If you have general questions about funding documentation, please email email@example.com but note that we will only review funding documents when submitted through the Form I-20/Form DS-2019 request.